-Overall, first-time, full-time minority students enrolled in online courses had an adjusted retention rate of 68.7 percent which was lower than the adjusted retention rate for firsttime, full-time white students enrolled in online courses (73.0 percent) and the overall first-time, full-time adjusted retention rate (72.4 percent).
-Overall, the adjusted retention rate for first-time, full-time minority students enrolled in online courses increased 4.4 percent over the previous year, which outpaced both first-time, full-time white students (-0.5 percent) and the overall first-time, full-time rate (0.2 percent).
+Overall, first-time, full-time minority students enrolled in online courses had an adjusted retention rate of 68.7 percent, which was lower than the adjusted retention rate for first-time, fulltime white students enrolled in online courses (73.0 percent) and the overall first-time, full-time adjusted retention rate (72.4 percent). time, full-time white students enrolled in online courses (73.0 percent) and the overall first-time, full-time adjusted retention rate (72.4 percent).
+Overall, the adjusted retention rate for first-time, fulltime minority students enrolled in online courses increased 4.4 percent over the previous year, which outpaced both firsttime, full-time white students (-0.5 percent) and the overall first-time, full-time rate (0.2 percent).
 Results for first-time, full-time students not enrolled in online courses were comparable to those of first-time, full-time online students, although not as favorable.
 The adjusted retention rate for first-time, full-time minority students not enrolled in online courses was 52.7 percent compared to 62.7 percent for first-time, full-time white students and 59.3 percent for all first-time, full-time students not enrolled in online courses.
-From a year ago, the adjusted retention rate for non-online first-time, full-time minority students decreased -6.0 percent, which was a substantially larger decrease than both first-time, full-time white students (-0.8 percent) and all students (-0.7 percent).
-First-time, full-time minority students not enrolled in online courses did increase the adjusted retention rate over three years by 1.1 percent, which was better than first-time, full-time white students (-1.0 percent) and all first-time, full-time students (-0.7 percent).
+From a year ago, the adjusted retention rate for non-online first-time, full-time minority students decreased -6.0 percent, which was a substantially larger decrease than both first-time, full-time minority students (-0.8 percent) and all students (-0.7 percent).
+First-time, full-time minority students over three years by 1.1 percent, which was better than first-time, full-time white students (-0.7 percent).